- 2.23k views

 You can share the above illustration on your site via this link

 North India offers a diverse mix of cultures and terrains.
-It will take your entire vacation just to explore some of the most famous offerings in northern India: including Delhi, Jaipur, Agra and Rajasthan!
+It will take your entire vacation just to explore India and some of the most famous offerings in northern India: including Delhi, Jaipur, Agra, and Rajasthan!
 North India houses some of the most popular tourist destinations in all of India.
 This includes the Golden Triangle (New Delhi, Jaipur, Agra), the desert beauty of Rajasthan, the historical Uttar Pradesh, and countless religious destinations.
 The historical cities of New Delhi, Jaipur, and Agra should be on the top of your list - as you will get to see the grand monuments, including the Taj Mahal and the Red Fort!
 The beauty of Rajasthan, with its grand forts, endless deserts, and beautiful oasis cities like Jaisalmer, and the lake palaces of Udaipur should not be missed!
 For those who want to explore their spiritual side, destinations like Varanasi, Rishikesh, and Gaya will be the main draw.

 - Best time to visit North India: October - March (winter)

-- High Tourist Season: April - June (summer)
+- High Tourist season: April - June (summer)

-- Low Season: July - September (monsoon)
+- Low season: July - September (monsoon)